MohammadRamadan2/Bauernschach/README.md

 # Bauernschach (engl. pawn chess)
-### Easy brain game for 2 Players
+### Easy puzzle game for 2 players
-"Bauernschach" is a java project that has been developed during the third year of the autor Apprenticeship.
+"Bauernschach" (engl.
+Pawn chess) is a java project that has been developed during the third year of the autor Apprenticeship.

 ## **Dokumentation**
 For the time being the documentation is only available in German, no worries all the Classes and their